zso3n3n/ml-for-gpu/README.md

 #### Setup Compute Instance on AzureML (GPU accelerated)

-1. Spin up compute instance (NC-A100 shown)
+1. Create NC_A100 (or similar GPU) Compute Instance

-2. Navigate to AzureML Workspace --> Compute --> Launch VS Code (or editor of choice)
+2. Launch VS Code from Azure ML Studio
+3. Clone this repository in the terminal

-3. Navigate to terminal - clone this repo onto the host
+4. Navigate to the project directory

 #### Setup Notebook Kernels